Reg Saunders: Second World War

 Following the invasion of Crete in May 1941, the 2/7th Battalion was initially employed in a coastal defence role, before taking part in the fighting around Canea.
-After this, it took part in a devastating bayonet charge at 42nd Street, along with the New Zealand Maori Battalion, which killed almost 300 Germans and briefly checked their advance.
+After this, it took part in a devastating bayonet charge at the Battle of 42nd Street, along with the New Zealand Maori Battalion, which killed 280 German soldiers according to the website of the Australian War Memorial.
+The battle at 42nd Street briefly checked the German eastward advance.
 It was during this battle that Saunders killed his first opponent: "...
 I saw a German soldier stand up in clear view about thirty yards [30 m] away.
 He was my first sure kill ...
 I can remember for a moment that it was just like shooting a kangaroo ... just as remote."
 As the Allies began to evacuate the island, the 2/7th was called upon to carry out a series of rearguard actions to allow other units to be taken off the island.
 After the final Allied ships departed the island on 1 June 1941, the battalion was left behind.
 As a result, many of its men were taken prisoner, though some were able to evade capture by hiding out in the hills and caves around the island.
 Adopting Cretan dress, learning the dialect, and enlisting the help of local inhabitants, Saunders managed to remain hidden for eleven months.

-Saunders was among a party of men evacuated from Crete by a British submarine in May 1942, and returned to Australia in October.
+Saunders was among a party of men evacuated from southern Crete in May 1942, and returned to Australia in October.
 He rejoined his old unit, the 2/7th Battalion, which had re-formed in Palestine and been brought back to Australia along with the rest of the 6th Division to help defend against the threat posed by Japan's entry into the war.
 In November 1942, Saunders' younger brother Harry, who had enlisted shortly after him in 1940, was killed in action while serving in New Guinea with the 2/14th Battalion.
 When Harry had joined up, Reg recalled, "I was angry because I was the only one that was supposed to go. ... with two of us there, one of us was going to get killed ..."
 The elder Saunders subsequently served in New Guinea as well, fighting in the Salamaua–Lae campaign in mid-1943 where, having again been promoted temporary sergeant, he took over command of a platoon when its commander was wounded in action.
 For his leadership, he was recommended for a commission by his commanding officer, Lieutenant Colonel Henry Guinn.
 When Guinn told him of his plan, Saunders laughed and said, "I don't want to be an officer ...
 I'd rather be Regimental Sergeant Major."
 Guinn responded, "Christ, they don't make boys RSMs."